nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - **History** → **DailyRecord** → **MealList**
 - If a `DailyRecord` does not exist for a given date, it is created before adding the meal.
-- Similarly, a new `Meal` object is created and added to the `MealList` if it doesn't already exist.
+- Similarly, a new `Meallist` object is created and added to the `DailyRecord` if it doesn't already exist.
+The meal is then added to the `MealList` object.

 These operations include: